-The built-in ThousandEyes Monitor trigger initiates flows when it receives a request from a webhook in ThousandEyes.
+The built-in ThousandEyes Alerts trigger initiates flows when it receives a signal from a ThousandEyes webhook.

 - Go to the Triggers tab in the palette, expand the App Triggers section, and drag the trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).